fifikim/books-cli/README.md

 ## Process <a name = "process"></a>

 I decided to build this app in my weaker language of the two that I practice so far.
-I've just graduated a bootcamp concentrating on JavaScript & JS frameworks, so I thought this would be a great opportunity to refresh my rusty Python skills and demonstrate my range as a developer.
+I've just graduated a bootcamp concentrating on JavaScript & JS frameworks, so I thought this would be a great opportunity to refresh my novice/rusty Python skills and demonstrate my range as a developer.

-That meant that I had a lot of research to do!
-Since I'm self-taught in Python, this project required quite a few aspects that I'd never encountered in this language.
+I had a lot of research to do!
+Since I'm self-taught in Python, this project required quite a few skills that I'd never attempted in this language (such as sending api calls & writing tests).

-I wanted to avoid relying on using libraries, apart from built-in modules and those explicitly permitted in the instructions (to parse JSON & send API requests).
+I wanted to avoid relying on libraries, apart from built-in modules and those explicitly permitted in the instructions (which stated we could use libraries to parse JSON & send API requests).

 Before I got started, I spent half a day researching approaches to building Python CLI's.
 Many examples I found relied heavily on dependencies, until I found a blog about building a simple command line weather forecaster.
 I built <a href='github.com/fifikim/weather-cli'>this weather app</a> to get a sense of my process and then went to work on this Books CLI.

 ### Day One <a name = "day-one"></a>
 - Goals:
-  - Kanban board with user stories to guide feature implementation
+  - Create kanban board with user stories to guide feature implementation
   - Pseudocode a skeleton of the app & then write each function

 - Wins:
-  - ✅ Created a working (buggy) version with decent UI.
+  - ✅ Built a working (buggy) version of the full program with decent UI.
   - ✅ Figured out how to save reading list to a local json file so that data persists after app exits.
-  - ✅ I got to code in Python again, yay!

 - Blockers:
-  - 👻 What is Python? lol - feeling amnesia & constant urge to hit that semicolon key
+  - 👻 Python feeling very foreign & I'm fighting constant urge to hit the semicolon key.
-  - ❓ Have never written a test in Python (only Mocha/Chai for JS) - need to research tomorrow
+  - ❓ Have never written a test in Python (only Mocha/Chai for JS) - need to research tomorrow.
-  - ❓ Unsure how to handle queries including special characters
+  - ❓ Unsure how to handle invalid menu selections & queries.

 ### Day Two <a name = "day-two"></a>
 - Goals:
   - Work on blockers from yesterday - testing, special characters
-  - Improve UX:
-    - app should only exit when user decides to quit
+  - Improve UX: app should only exit when user decides to quit
-    - let user cancel a search or save
-    - add identifier to books (not displayed) to prevent saving duplicate entries
   - Look into ways to reduce coupling: ORM/encapsulation
   - Modularize components for reusability & SOC
   - Break apart fns that aren't following SRP
   - Create classes -- whoops!!!!
-Edit book & menu fns to use classes
+Edit book & menu fns to use classes & class methods

 - Wins:
-  - ✅ Code feels much less redundant & cleaner after creating classes & methods.
+  - ✅ Code feels much less redundant after creating classes & methods.
   - ✅ Better user flow, fewer unexpected terminations/dead ends.
   - ✅ Took some effort but was able to convert reading list & search results back and forth from JSON format to a list of Book class instances.

 - Blockers:
   - ⏳ Took a long time to switch from functional to OOP mindset.
+Not sure that I'm there yet.
-  - ❓ Not sure how to let user cancel out of input prompt without exiting program.
+  - ❓ Unsure how to let user cancel out of input prompt without exiting program.
-  - 😨 Wasn't able to start testing today -- more research needed.
+  - 😨 Wasn't able to start testing today -- more research needed on this topic.

 ### Day Three <a name = "day-three"></a>
 - Goals: